Matija Divković: Assessment of works

-The Small Doctrine had as many as eight editions.
+Mali nauk had as many as eight editions.
 Divković had its content "made into one from Ledezmo's and Bellarmino's learning".
-More precisely, Divković used the Croatian translation of the catechism of James Ledezmo (1578), the Italian original of Roberto Bellarmino and the Croatian translation of his book by A. Komulović.
-The Small Doctrine includes the Tears of the Blessed Virgin Mary in eight-syllable verses, written as a variation on the "crying" literature from the age of Croatian glagolitic literature.
+More precisely, Divković used the translation of the catechism of James Ledezmo (1578), the Italian original of Roberto Bellarmino and the translation of his book by A. Komulović.
+Mali nauk includes the Tears of the Blessed Virgin Mary in eight-syllable verses, written as a variation on the "crying" literature from the age of glagolitic literature.
 Verses on Abraham and Isaac are a paraphrase of the Abraham of Mavro Vetranović; the life of St Catherine, also in verses, is a paraphrase of an older peoples legend.

 One Hundred Miracles… is a loose translation of the medieval legends of John Herolt (Promptuarium discipuli de miraculis B. M. Virginis, Venice, 1598).
 Words... is a collection of sermons for priests and nuns, mostly after the collections of Herolt (Sermones discipuli de tempore et de Sanctis) and some other Catholic authors.